Danylosokol/next-dnd-app/README.md

 - [Mongoose / Typegoose](https://mongoosejs.com/)
 - [Axios](https://axios-http.com/)

+The application has been deployed on Vercel and can be used at this link: [next-dnd-app.vercel.app](https://next-dnd-app.vercel.app)

 The application has a responsive design and has been tested in the following browsers:
 - Google Chrome
 - Safari